-6.1 National Planning Policy Framework and National Planning Practice Guidance
+6.3.1 National Planning Policy Framework and National Planning Practice Guidance

 In 2021 the National Planning Policy Framework (NPPF) was updated and may be read along with the National Planning Practice Guidance (NPPG) as relevant government planning guidance.
-As is recognised in the NPPF, planning law requires that applications for planning permission be determined in accordance with the development plan unless material considerations indicate otherwise.
+As is recognised in the NPPF47, planning law requires that applications for planning permission be determined in accordance with the development plan unless material considerations indicate otherwise.
 The NPPF and NPPG are 'material considerations' relevant to planning decision making.
-The NPPF is equally clear that "existing [development plan] policies should not be considered out-of-date simply because they were adopted or made prior to the publication of this Framework.
+The NPPF also states that "existing [development plan] policies should not be considered out-of-date simply because they were adopted or made prior to the publication of this Framework.
 Due weight should be given to them, according to their degree of consistency with this Framework" (NPPF Annex 1: 219).

-A number of NPPF chapters are relevant to the consideration of this application, with the most important being:
+Sections of the NPPF relevant to the consideration of this application include:

-- 2 Achieving sustainable development

-- 5 Delivering a sufficient supply of homes

-- 9 Promoting sustainable transport

-- 13 Protecting Green Belt land

-- 15 Conserving and enhancing the natural environment

-- 16 Conserving and enhancing the historic environment

-6.2 The Three Rivers Local Development Plan
+- 2 Achieving sustainable development - 5 Delivering a sufficient supply of homes - 9 Promoting sustainable transport - 13 Protecting Green Belt land - 15 Conserving and enhancing the natural environment - 16 Conserving and enhancing the historic environment - 6.3.2 Chilterns Area of Outstanding Natural Beauty Management Plan 2019-2024. - 6.3.3 Chilterns Building Design Guide 2010. - 6.3.4 Chorleywood Common Conservation Area Appraisal (2010). - 6.3.5 The Three Rivers District Council Community Infrastructure Levy (CIL) Charging Schedule (adopted February 2015).